Tottenham 2-2 Liverpool: Son accepts Alisson gift in thrilling draw

-Son Heung-min capitalized on Alisson's mistake to salvage a point for Tottenham in an enthralling 2-2 Premier League draw with Liverpool.

-Spurs went ahead on Sunday through Harry Kane, who ended a run of 788 minutes without a league goal at home, but Diogo Jota leveled before half-time.
+Spurs went ahead through Harry Kane, who ended a run of 788 minutes without a league goal at home, but Diogo Jota levelled before half-time.

-Andy Robertson nodded Liverpool ahead after Spurs had wasted good chances for a second, but when Alisson came off his line and failed to clear the ball, Son was gifted an easy equalizer.
+Andy Robertson nodded Liverpool ahead after Spurs had wasted good chances for a second, but when Alisson came off his line and failed to clear the ball, Son was gifted an easy equaliser.

 Robertson saw red for a swipe on Emerson Royal, but Jurgen Klopp's men held out for a share of the spoils.